The Goddess Girls: Echo the Copycat

 Echo, a forest-mountain nymph, likes to copy anything she finds cool, but everyone finds her copycat ways annoying.

 Calliope the Muse

-Calliope is full of clever ideas for enlivening the Academy and loves to inspire others, but she has trouble inspiring herself.
+Calliope is full of clever ideas for enlivening the academy and loves to inspire others, but she has trouble inspiring herself.

 Pallas the Pal

 Pallas, a mortal girl, signs up for a swordplay competition at the temple of her old best friend, Athena.
 She is excited to see Athena again, until she learns that Athena has made some new best friends at MOA.

 Nyx the Mysterious

-The Goddess of the Night visits the Academy.
+Nyx, the Goddess of the Night, visits the academy.

 Medea the Enchantress

 Medea uses her magic to help her friend Jason obtain the Golden Fleece.

 Eos the Lighthearted

-Introducing Eos, the Goddess of Dawn, who is friends with her opposite, Nyx the Mysterious.
-She does not want to attend the Academy, blaming Zeus for the imprisonment of her father.
+Eos is the Goddess of Dawn and is a friends with her opposite, Nyx the Mysterious.
+She does not want to attend the academy, blaming Zeus for the imprisonment of her father.

 Clotho the Fate

 Eleven-year-old Clotho, one of the Three Fates, wants to win the respect of unhappy mortals, even if it risks violating one of Zeus's strict rules.